xdmushui/partner-center-sdk/develop/partner-center-rest-urls.md

+>[!NOTE]
-**Note**  The token authority for Partner Center for Microsoft Cloud Germany Azure AD Library is: https://login.microsoftonline.de.
+>The token authority for Partner Center for Microsoft Cloud Germany Azure AD Library is: https://login.microsoftonline.de.